Piaggio Liberty

 The Piaggio Liberty is a two-wheeled scooter from the Italian manufacturer Piaggio.

-The first Liberty was built in 1997, then it has been restyled first in 2004 and then in 2009.
-It is a popular scooter in post office businesses around middle europe.
+The first Liberty was built in 1997, after which it was restyled in 2004 and then again in 2009.
+It is a popular scooter among couriers and postal delivery companies around Central Europe.

 History

-First series (1997-2004)
+First series (1997–2004)

-Presented at the Barcelona motor show in May 1997, the Liberty was born as a scooter with a 50 cm³ engine intended primarily for young audiences, having highly innovative specifications, it immediately stands out as "high wheels" among the most popular on the market; thanks to its original and dynamic line, good design quality and competitive price.
+Presented at the Barcelona motor show in May 1997, the Liberty was born as a scooter with a 50 cm3 engine intended primarily for young audiences, having highly innovative specifications, it immediately stands out as "high wheels" among the most popular on the market; thanks to its original and dynamic line, good design quality and competitive price.

 In September of the same year, the version with a 125 four-stroke engine was presented at the Milan show and went on sale a few months later.

-In 1999 the Liberty LE 150 was introduced with the 150 cm³ four-stroke engine equipped with catalyst approved Euro 1 followed in December of the same year also by the 50 LE and 125 LE models approved Euro 1.
+In 1999 the Liberty LE 150 was introduced with the 150 cm3 four-stroke engine equipped with catalyst approved Euro 1 followed in December of the same year also by the 50 LE and 125 LE models approved Euro 1.

-Second series (2004-2009)
+Second series (2004–2009)

-In the first months of 2004 the Liberty underwent a profound restyling both in terms of aesthetics and mechanics: a novelty is the departure of the 150 cm³ engine replaced by the new 200 cm³ four-stroke.
+In the first months of 2004 the Liberty underwent a profound restyling both in terms of aesthetics and mechanics: a novelty is the departure of the 150 cm3 engine replaced by the new 200 cm3 four-stroke.

-The basic model with a displacement of 50 cm³ was proposed both in version with two-stroke engine and with four-stroke engine.
+The basic model with a displacement of 50 cm3 was proposed both in version with two-stroke engine and with four-stroke engine.
 The higher displacements are instead exclusively four strokes.

 From the middle of the year 2006 the sports version, the Liberty S, came on the market, characterized by a fairing similar to the Beverly 125 and an unprecedented instrumentation.
-It was slightly updated further in 2007 by re-proposing the 150 engine instead of the 200 cm³.
+It was slightly updated further in 2007 by re-proposing the 150 engine instead of the 200 cm3.
 A peculiar trait, in its category, is the attention to detail and the evident search to present captivating and well-finished finishes together with original saddle fabrics.

-The Liberty Delivery 125 cm³ version was also chosen by Poste Italiane as a scooter for the distribution of correspondence.
+The Liberty Delivery 125 cm3 version was also chosen by Poste Italiane as a scooter for the distribution of correspondence.
+As same to Austria and Hungary.

-The Liberty has a single cylinder engine air-cooled for all versions, "LEADER" for 125 and 150 cm³ and "HI-PER" for 50 cm³.
+The Liberty has a single cylinder engine air-cooled for all versions, "LEADER" for 125 and 150 cm3 and "HI-PER" for 50 cm3.

 The presence of high wheels limits the capacity of the compartment under the saddle that it can contain various objects and just a jet helmet; on the other hand, the large tank guarantees good autonomy.